Jeur

 Jeur is a village in the Karmala taluka of Solapur district in Maharashtra state, India.

-Sairat, the controversial and highest-grossing Marathi film of all time based on the theme of forbidden love was set and shot in Jeur village.
+Sairat, the controversial and highest-grossing Marathi film of all time based on the theme of forbidden love based on caste hierarchywas set and shot in Jeur village.

+Climate

 Demographics

 Covering 1109 ha and comprising 1491 households at the time of the 2011 census of India, Jeur had a population of 6880.
 There were 3602 males and 3278 females, with 818 people being aged six or younger.